draganpetkovski/JavascriptProjects/README.md

 # JavascriptProjects

-## Want to see how projects looks ?
+## Here are links of these small projects deployed on netlify

 [Bank Account Aplication](https://bankaccdp.netlify.app/)